University Catalog 2026-2027

 This course is offered alternate years

-MIE 410 Business Opportunity Analysis (3 credit hours)
+MIE 410 Evaluating Opportunities (3 credit hours)

 Typically offered in Fall, Spring, and Summer